Tag Archives: Jay Baruchel

 Aloha (2015), bradley Cooper

-More Bradley Cooper Please!
-It’s hard not to feel this way after his brilliant Oscar nominated performance in American Sniper (2014).
-Not to say that his new movie, Aloha is a similar kind of film, of course.
+It’s hard for me not to feel this way after his brilliant Oscar-nominated performance in American Sniper (2014); not to say that his new movie, Aloha is a similar kind of film, mind you

-Love triangles are notoriously tricky, particularly if you’re the one to do the choosing.
-So lets look forward to seeing how things turn out for the parties involved in Aloha.
-Maybe we can get a few tips.
+As we all know, love triangles can get notoriously tricky, particularly if you have to choose.
+Let’s see how things turn out for the parties involved in Aloha.
+Maybe we can get a few tips on how to manoeuvre similar predicaments.

 G